 US Applicants must provide:

-Exhibitions and physical projects submitted must take place in non-profit American Institutions anytime between June 1, 2021 & August 31, 2022.
+Projects submitted must take place in non-profit American Institutions anytime between June 1, 2022 & August 31, 2023.